Home

 Illegal Drugs

 Illegal drugs are a fact of life in the U. S. and most other countries.
-Most illicit drugs can be easily attained just by "asking around."
-Though possession and/or distribution of illegal drugs can carry stiff penalties in some locales, in most states, simple possession carries lesser penalties than distributing illicit drugs.
+Most illegal drugs can be easily attained just by "asking around."
+Though possession and/or distribution of illegal drugs can carry stiff penalties in some locales, in most states, simple possession carries lesser penalties than distributing illegal drugs.

 Illegal Drug Chart